2014–15 South Pacific cyclone season: Other systems

 Tropical Disturbance 02F developed during December 16, about 360 km northeast of Niue; however, the system was last noted during the next day, as it was suspected to have become an extratropical cyclone.

 Late on January 27, RSMC Nadi reported that Tropical Disturbance 08F had developed about 275 km to the southeast of Apia, Samoa.

 On February 2, RSMC Nadi reported that Tropical Disturbance 10F had developed about 680 km to the northeast of Suva, Fiji.
 Over the next day the system moved south-eastwards in an area of low to moderate vertical windshear, before it was last noted during February 4, after the low level circulation centre had become exposed.
 Tropical Disturbance 13F developed within an area of low vertical windshear, to the north of the island of Papeete on the French Polynesian island of Tahiti during March 19.
 Over the next few days the system the system moved westwards and remained poorly organised, with atmospheric convection persistent over the systems supposed low level circulation centre.
 The system was subsequently last noted during March 21, while it was located to the north of Rarotonga in the Southern Cook Islands.
 During April 15, RSMC Nadi reported that Tropical Depression 16F, had developed about 450 km to the northwest of Port Vila, Vanuatu.
 During that day the system moved westwards and was last noted as it moved into the Australian region during April 16.
 During May 12, the BoM started to monitor a westward-moving tropical low that had developed near the Solomon Islands, before it moved out of the basin during the next day.

 After the season had ended, researchers identified that a possible subtropical or tropical cyclone, had existed to the northeast of Easter Island between April 29 – May 4 and unofficially named it Katie.
 The system originated within a frontal zone during the later part of April, before it developed into a nonfrontal system during April 29.
 At this time the majority of atmospheric convection associated with the system was located to the southeast of its low level circulation centre.
-Over the next couple of days, the system moved south-eastwards and gradually developed further because it was an El nino year and before it developed into a subtropical storm during May 1.
+Over the next couple of days, the system moved south-eastwards and gradually developed further because it was an El Niño year and before it developed into a subtropical storm during May 1.
 The system subsequently moved north-westwards and degenerated into a remnant low on May 4, before it dissipated during May 6.
 It was unofficially named due to it forming in an area that is not warm enough to support tropical cyclone formation.